Frequently Asked Questions

 Can the magnets be shipped by air?

 Absolutely, and multiple times too.
-Our magnets conform strictly with IATA's packing instruction 953, and are NOT classified as dangerous goods when shipped in original tool cases.
+Our magnets are documented to conform with IATA's packing instruction 953, and are NOT classified as dangerous goods when shipped in original tool cases.
 Read more about the regulations here (external page).
 Our magnets, in original tool cases, belong to this category: "If the maximum field strength observed at a distance of 2.1 m (7 ft) is less than 0.159 A/m (0.002 gauss) or there is no significant compass deflection (less than 0.5 degree), the article is not restricted as a magnetized material."

 How is the holding force rating defined?